 Education System in Germany

 The higher education institutes and universities in Germany are highly acclaimed and globally recognized.
 Most of the higher education institutes offer study programs taught in English to attract a significant number of international students.
-Moreover, most of the institutes also offer free German language classes.
+Most of the institutes also offer free German language classes.

-Three major types of higher education institutes are present in Germany, which are as follows:
+Three major types of higher education institutes are present in Germany:

-3. KUNSTHOCHSCHULEN (Colleges of art and music): These colleges offer creative and artistic programs and courses such as music, fine arts, fashion designing, and film-making.
+- KUNSTHOCHSCHULEN (Colleges of art and music): These colleges offer creative and artistic programs and courses such as music, fine arts, fashion designing, and filmmaking.